Properly Installed Insulation

 Rigid Insulation is typically made from polystyrene, polyurethane or polyisocyanurate foam, which is expanded or formed into large sheets.
 Rigid insulation can be used to provide a continuous thermal barrier in basements, crawlspaces and on exterior walls.

-- This rebate is not available for new construction projects and only applies to home improvement or retrofit projects.
+- This rebate is available for new construction projects and home improvement or retrofit projects.

 - Rebate Amount = ($0.01) x (square foot of insulated space) x (R-Value added); up to $500.